 - 15.1.
 The Trustee will, from time to time, review the appropriateness of this SIP and will amend it as appropriate in response to any material changes to any aspects of the investment arrangements detailed above. - 15.2.
-This SIP supersedes the SIP prepared and signed by the Trustee in June 2019, September 2020 and in June 2023.
+This SIP supersedes the SIP prepared and signed by the Trustee in June 2019, September 2020, June 2023 and December 2023.